xrdocs/application-hosting/_tutorials/2016-06-16-xr-toolbox-part-4-bring-your-own-container-lxc-app.md

 ## Transfer rootfs and XML file to XR

 We can either use the XR Gig or Mgmt interface to transfer the files.
-IOS-XR runs openssh in the linux environment on port 57722.
+IOS XR runs openssh in the linux environment on port 57722.

 >
-We need to transfer the files to the **/misc/app_host** volume on IOS-XR.
+We need to transfer the files to the **/misc/app_host** volume on IOS XR.
 However, /misc/app_host is owned by root and root access over SSH is not allowed, for obvious security reasons.
 >
-Hence, to enable the transfer of custom files to IOS-XR, we provide a `/misc/app_host/scratch` directory which is owned by the app_host group.
+Hence, to enable the transfer of custom files to IOS XR, we provide a `/misc/app_host/scratch` directory which is owned by the app_host group.
 Any user transferring files over SSH to this directory must be part of the app_host group to have access.The user `vagrant` is already part of the app_host group.
 {: .notice--info}

 **Transfer using the Gig interface:**